What is Visual Arts about?

 - digital formats including audio and visual recordings.

-Assessors should ensure student evidence at any achievement level includes understanding concepts, kupu, narratives, tikanga, symbols, and patterns inextricably linked to mana whenua and the rich legacy of Māori visual culture.
+Assessors should ensure student evidence at any achievement level respects the concepts, kupu, narratives, tikanga, symbols, and patterns inextricably linked to mana whenua and the rich legacy of Māori visual culture.

 Assessor involvement during the assessment is limited to:

-- determining the timeframe and deadline for the assessment in line with school or learning centre policy when enforcing timeframes and deadlines
+- determining the timeframe and deadline for the assessment in line with school’s or learning centre’s policy when enforcing timeframes and deadlines

 - determining when students work on their assessment in and out of class